-A Shubunkin Goldfish can have so many colors to its pattern it is often referred to as the Calico Goldfish.
-These colors include yellows, oranges, reds, browns, blacks, purples, grays, and whites; and they are set on a blue background.
+Shubunkin Goldfish can have many colors in its patterning, which has led to it often being referred to as the Calico Goldfish.
+These colors include yellows, oranges, reds, browns, blacks, purples, grays, and whites, all set on a blue background.
 Other descriptive names for this fish are Speckled Goldfish, Coronation Fish, and Harlequin Goldfish.
-The color blue is quite rare, which makes the Shubunkin a more valuable goldfish.
+The blue coloring is quite rare, which makes the Shubunkin a more valuable goldfish.

-There are two types of Shubunkins, the London type and the Bristol type.
+There are two types of Shubunkins, the London and the Bristol.
 The London type is much more common than the Bristol type and is usually what you will find at pet stores.
 Both types of Shubunkin Goldfish, especially the London type, as seen above, are recommended as a beginner fish.

-These fancy goldfish are one of the hardiest of the gold fish varieties.
+These fancy goldfish are one of the hardiest of the goldfish varieties.
 They are an easy fish to keep as they are not picky and will readily eat what is offered.
 They are active and strong swimmers.
-They are also very social and thrive well in a community.
+They are also very social and thrive in a community.
 Other goldfish recommended for beginners include the Fantail Goldfish, Common Goldfish, and the Comet Goldfish.

 The Shubunkin Goldfish was probably developed in Japan around 1900.
-Other common names they are known by include Calico Goldfish, Speckled Goldfish, Harlequin Goldfish and Coronation Fish.
+Other common names they are known by include Calico Goldfish, Speckled Goldfish, Harlequin Goldfish, and Coronation Fish.
 Today, domesticated goldfish are distributed world-wide, and the Shubunkin is one of the more than 125 captive-bred varieties of goldfish.

 Scientific Name: Carassius auratus auratus

-There are two types of Shubunkins, the London type and the Bristol type.
-The London type is very similar to the Common Goldfish with virtually the same body and fin shapes.
-The Common Goldfish however, has a totally different body color, being a solid bright orange and it is also larger.
-The Bristol type Shubunkin has an enormous tail fin that is very wide, moderately forked with well-rounded lobes.
+There are two types of Shubunkins, the London and the Bristol.
+The London type is very similar to the Common Goldfish, having the same body and fin shapes.
+The Common Goldfish, however, is larger and has completely different coloring--a solid bright orange.
+The Bristol type Shubunkin has an enormous tail fin that is very wide and moderately forked with well-rounded lobes.

-Shubunkin Goldfish can have so many colors to its pattern.
-These colors include yellows, oranges, reds, browns, blacks, purples, grays, and whites; and they are set on a blue background.
+Shubunkin Goldfish can have many colors in its patterning.
+These colors include yellows, oranges, reds, browns, blacks, purples, grays, and whites, all set on a blue background.
 The color blue is quite rare, which makes the Shubunkin a more valuable goldfish.

 Fish Keeping Difficulty

 Shubunkin Goldfish are some of the hardier species of goldfish.
 They are very undemanding of water quality and temperature.
-They can do well in goldfish aquariums, a pond, or even a goldfish bowl when small, as long as the environment is safe and their tank mates are not competitive.
+They can do well in a goldfish aquarium or even a pond as long as the environment is safe and their tankmates are not competitive.